-The best way to do this is through a specialized trust.
-By placing your home or other asset into a carefully designed trust, you can ensure that those assets are not counted as part of your estate.
-This will protect the assets from liquidation to pay for long-term care because it won’t be considered part of your estate, and it will relieve your heirs of the capital gains burden because of the stepped up basis that will apply upon your death.
+The best way to do this is through a specialized irrevocable trust.
+By transferring your home or other asset into a carefully designed irrevocable trust, you can ensure that those assets are not counted as part of your estate.
+This will protect the assets from liquidation to pay for long-term care because it won’t be considered part of your estate, and it will relieve your heirs of the capital gains tax because of the stepped-up cost basis that will apply upon your death.

 Give us a call, we can help you make sense of all of this and let you know if a trust is right for you.